yashjain-99/catalog-web/README.md

-# Catalog Web Assignment
+# Stock monitor

 ## _Stock Price Monitor_

-This is a demo front-end web application created using React, Vite, and TypeScript as part of the assignment for the Front-End Engineer role at Catalog.
+This is a demo front-end web application created using React, Vite, and TypeScript.

 ## ✨ Features ✨